HumanCellAtlas/dcp-community/rfcs/text/0004-dss-deletion-process.md

 2) The user makes a request to the appropriate API to retrieve the confirmation code.
 A list of bundles and/or files affected is also returned in the request.

-3) The users makes a second request that included the confirmation code.
+3) The users makes a second request that includes the confirmation code.
 This starts the deletion process.

 4) After the deletion request has been confirmed, the DSS places **tombstones** in the underlying storage system (S3 or GCP bucket).
 For a **logical deletion** request,